-The latest Star Wars™ news to arrive from a galaxy far, far away is the premiere of Star Wars: Visions™.
-The much-anticipated Disney+ anthology series is a nine-episode journey that features the lore of Star Wars told through the style of various iconic anime houses.
+The latest Star Wars™ news to arrive from a galaxy far, far away is the premiere of Star Wars: Visions™ season 2.
+Back in season 1, the much-anticipated Disney+ anthology series was a nine-episode journey full of Star Wars lore told through the style of various iconic anime houses.
 Since the series isn’t necessarily canon, it can be tricky to place each episode in the Star Wars timeline.
-It’s an expansion of many familiar Star Wars concepts, such as the Jedi, the Sith, and their legacy.
+It’s an expansion of many familiar Star Wars concepts, such as the Jedi™, the Sith™, and their legacy.
 Every episode showcases a different style and the animation is absolutely breathtaking.

 Each episode features a single quote that perfectly captures the story’s meaning.
 Let the Force be your guide as you read below (light spoilers ahead).